 The operating systems on these smartphones help set them apart, but comparing the specifications and features of the iPhone 13 Pro Max and Samsung S22 Ultra can help you find the right phone for your needs.

 iPhone 13 Pro Max vs. Samsung S22 Ultra: A Side-by-Side Comparison

-Samsung S22 Ultra vs. iPhone 13 Pro Max: 5 Must-Know Facts
+Samsung S22 Ultra vs. iPhone 13 Pro Max: Key Points and 5 Must-Know Facts

 - The S22 Ultra is the first S series smartphone outside the Note lineup with a built-in stylus.

 - Apple’s notch on the iPhone 13 Pro Max is 20% smaller than previous versions of the phone.

 - Samsung launched the first Galaxy smartphone on June 4, 2010.

 - The iPhone 13 Pro Max has the largest battery Apple has ever used in a smartphone.